MFD Happenings - October 2017

-Mound, MN, September 7, 2017– During the month of August 2017, the Mound Fire Department responded to 28 fire related calls and 33 medical related calls, for a total of 61 callouts for the month.
-As our August 31st, the total number of fire and rescue calls year to date is at 410 which is up 9% from the same time frame in 2016.
+Mound, MN, November 3, 2017– During the month of October 2017, the Mound Fire Department responded to 17 fire-related calls and 28 medical-related calls, for a total of 45 callouts for the month.

 If you would like more information, please contact The Mound Fire Department Administrative Offices at 952-472-3555 or email at email@example.com.